TICCLAT/ticclat/database_design.md

 * Spelling normalization
 	- Facilitates searching for spelling variants
 * Spelling modernization
+	- To get better performance when using existing nlp tools that have been developed using contemporary corpora
 * OCR post correction
 	- Get text as close to the original text as possible
 	- Get modernized/normalized text